Internet in Croatia

-The Internet in Croatia became a reality in November 1992 when the first international connection linking Zagreb and Vienna became operational.
+Internet in Croatia was established in November 1992 when the first international connection linking Zagreb and Vienna became operational.

 By 2022, 77% of the population, including 97% of youth aged 16 to 24, regularly use the internet, mainly for news, video calls, and entertainment, aligning with EU averages.
 The country ranks 14th among EU nations in digital technology integration, with enterprise adoption of advanced technologies being notable: 35% use cloud solutions, 43% implement e-invoices, and 9% apply AI solutions.
 Despite this progress and having completed 5G spectrum allocations in 2021, Croatia's ranking in the 2022 Digital Economy and Society Index (DESI) is 21st out of 27 EU Member States.